fermyon/developer/content/spin/rust-components.md

 This means that any [crate](https://crates.io) that compiles to `wasm32-wasi` can be used when implementing the component.

-## Troubleshooting

-If you bump into issues building and running your Rust component, here are some common causes of problems:

-- Make sure `cargo` is present in your path
-- Make sure the [Rust](https://www.rust-lang.org/) version is recent.
-  - To check: run  `cargo --version`.
-The Spin SDK needs Rust 1.64 or above.
-  - To update: run `rustup update`.
-- Make sure the `wasm32-wasi` compiler target is installed.
-  - To check: run `rustup target list --installed` and check that `wasm32-wasi` is on the list.
-  - To install: run `rustup target add wasm32-wasi`.
-- Make sure you are building in `release` mode.
-Spin manifests refer to your Wasm file by a path, and the default path corresponds to `release` builds.
-  - To build manually: run `cargo build --release --target wasm32-wasi`.
-  - If you're using `spin build` and the templates, this should be set up correctly for you.
-- Make sure that the `source` field in the component manifest match the path and name of the Wasm file in `target/wasm32-wasi/release`.
-These could get out of sync if you renamed the Rust package in its `Cargo.toml`.

 ## Manually Creating New Projects With Cargo

 The recommended way of creating new Spin projects is by starting from a template.